zulip/zulip/docs/tutorials/life-of-a-request.md

 [tutorial](https://www.restapitutorial.com/) can be helpful if you are new to REST web applications.

-### PUT is only for creating new things

-If you're used to using PUT to update or modify resources, you might find our convention a little strange.

-We use PUT to create resources with unique identifiers, POST to create resources without unique identifiers (like sending a message with the same content multiple times), and PATCH to modify resources.

-In our example, `create_user_backend` uses PUT, because there's a unique identifier, the user's email.

 ### OPTIONS

 The OPTIONS method will yield the allowed methods.